buildkite/docs/pages/agent/v3/tokens.md

 ## Revoking tokens

-Tokens can be revoked from your [Agent Tokens page](https://buildkite.com/organizations/-/agent-tokens).
-Once a token is revoked, no new agents will be able to start with that token.
+You can revoke tokens from the [Agent Tokens page](https://buildkite.com/organizations/-/agent-tokens).
+Once you revoke a token, no new agents can start with that token.
 Revoking a token does not affect any connected agents.

 Tokens can also be revoked using [the GraphQL API](/docs/apis/graphql/schemas/mutation/agenttokenrevoke).